 Employees hired as of July 1, 2010 are required to participate in mandatory direct deposit.
 In order to complete the employment process, employees must submit a completed direct deposit authorization form.
 Employees may have paychecks electronically deposited ("direct deposit") into an account at any financial institution that accepts electronic transfer of funding.
 With automatic deposit, an employee's pay is available on the pay date.
 An authorization of direct deposit form must be on file in the Payroll department or entered through My Self-Serve.
 Direct deposit forms are available in the Payroll Office, or employees can email payroll@fortbendisd.com to request a form.
-When activating or changing a direct deposit, a pre-notification period is required to ensure all bank information has been submitted and processed correctly.
+When setting up direct deposit for the first time or changing a direct deposit, a pre-notification is required to ensure all bank information has been submitted and processed correctly.
+Employees may receive up to two physical checks before direct deposit takes effect.
 Direct deposits are posted on the regularly scheduled paycheck dates.
 Because the district cannot control the time of day each bank or credit union posts a deposit to an employee's bank account, employees should not schedule drafts on the same day as a pay date.
-Final paychecks for employees who separate from service before the last day of instruction will not be automatically deposited.
+Final paychecks for employees who separate from service before the last day of instruction will be automatically deposited; however, there may be cases in which a check may be issued instead.
 Contact the Payroll Department at (281) 634-1221 for more information about direct deposit.